Hardvan/MetaPyPI-Automation/README.md

 ## Getting Started

-Install the MERNcraft package from PyPI using pip:
+Install the PyPIMetaMorphosis package from PyPI using pip:
+PyPIMetaMorphosis
 ```bash
 pip install PyPIMetaMorphosis
 ```